 Thinking about moving abroad and want to know what are the best places to live in Europe?
 There are 9 million US citizens living abroad and 800,000 residing in the European Union.
-800,000 American expats is enough to assume that Europe may have a few gems to offer.
+800,000 American expats are enough to assume that Europe may have a few gems to offer.

 After living in four countries the Netherlands comes out as the best place to live in Europe.
 The pros outway the cons and it’s the most ideal place I’ve migrated to.
 Perhaps that’s why The UN World Happiness Report ranked the Netherlands as #6!
 What isn’t there to like?
 The healthcare system is great and has many options and benefits.
-The work life balance is one of the best, if not in the world.
-According to the Organisation for Economic Cooperation and Development the Netherlands scored a 9.5 out of 10.
-English is widely spoken in the Netherlands ;and in my opinion the Dutch speak better English than any non-native English speaking country.
+The work-life balance is one of the best, if not in the world.
+According to the Organisation for Economic Cooperation and Development, the Netherlands scored a 9.5 out of 10.
+English is widely spoken in the Netherlands, and in my opinion, the Dutch speak better English than any non-native English-speaking country.

 When it comes to transportation the Netherlands is easy to traverse and has great public transportation.
 Located in Western Europe and bordered by Belgium and Germany, the Netherlands is very well connected to many European cities and countries.
 Public transport is easily accessible (and very clean) and the infamous Schiphol airport can have you at any major European city within an hour or two.
 Also, let’s not forget about cycling which is a major part of Dutch culture.
 Everyone and I mean literally everyone cycles to work, school, the store…you name it.
 Not only is it good for the environment, but your health and you’ll be able to save you money on your commute!
 Keep in mind that owning a car is expensive but there really is no reason to with such great transit options.

-In Germany public transport is totally dependable.
+In Germany, public transport is totally dependable.
 Metropolitan cities are accessible by underground train lines.
 You can take the commuter rail if you are going between suburbs and close by towns.
-There are many bus systems, trams, etc. making traveling, sightseeing or commuting in Germany very easy.
+There are many bus systems, trams, etc. making traveling, sightseeing, or commuting in Germany very easy.

 Portugal exudes warmth and embraces a slower pace of life.
 That being said the work-life balance is rated positively amongst expats.
-However, keep in mind that career prospects and salary are low in Portugal.
+However, keep in mind that career prospects and salaries are low in Portugal.
 If you’re a highly skilled migrant and a company pays for sponsorship; it would be best to come as an entrepreneur or digital nomad.

-Final Thoughts on the best Places to Live in Europe
+Final Thoughts on the best places to live in Europe

-As a US citizen the longest time you are legally permitted to stay in the Schengen area is 90 days.
+As a US citizen, the longest time you are legally permitted to stay in the Schengen area is 90 days.
 However, don’t be discouraged.
 Check out this list of legitimate visas you can apply to as an American.
-Options such as: pursuing higher education, asking your company to relocate, proving to international companies that you are a highly skilled migrant, research opportunities and entrepreneurship visas.
+Options such as: pursuing higher education, asking your company to relocate, proving to international companies that you are a highly skilled migrant, research opportunities, and entrepreneurship visas.